Permanent External Advisory Committee

 - The Head of College, or delegate, is responsible for ensuring their PEAC membership details on the central database are current and include the name, contact details and employer/status of each member.
-Refer to the Otago Polytechnic Limited PEAC central database for PEAC meeting schedule and membership list.
+Refer to the Otago Polytechnic staff intranet Tūhono, Tools, Academic Excellence, Learner Experience, How can we help, PEAC for PEAC meeting schedule and PEAC membership list.

 - PEACs are to meet a minimum of at least twice (2) a year.
 Cancelled meetings are to be rescheduled within one (1) month of the cancelled meeting.
 Meetings may be face-to-face, by phone/video/computer conferencing, or online.